tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

 Templates Applied
 =================

-There's more that Jinja2 templates can do, but it will be easier to introduce you to that in the context of a working template.
+There's more that Jinja2 templates can do, but it is easier to introduce you to that in the context of a working template.
 So let's make some.

 We have a Pyramid ``view`` that'll return the content of a single entry.
 Let's create a template to show it.
 In ``learning_journal_basic/templates/`` create a new file ``detail.jinja2``:

 .. code-block:: html